Published his first book, launched a podcast, and took a road trip across the United States.

 Build consistent daily habits

-Make 50 sales calls a day
+Make a certain number of sales calls a day

 Exercise every day

-Count your macros
+Track your macros

 Get your keynote speaking reel completed